Code-Institute-Submissions/safetree/README.md

 The navigation links will allow users to jump to any particular section of the page, particularly for those who know of our service and simply want to make contact.

+#### Changes to Wireframes
+Following initial testing, I made two significant changes to the original wireframes:
+- In landscape/desktop mode I added an additional image to the hero section rather than having a blank section.
+This worked better with the navbar and was much more vibrant.
+- In tablet mode, I did not continue with having two cards next to eachother side by side.
+THis did not fit with the text content in the web page.
+Having larger cards fit the page better, and brought more focus to the photos incorporated in each about section card.

 ---

 ### 5. Surface